albertonasello/httpv1-firebase-messaging-wordpress/readme.md

 1. Install the `@react-native-firebase/messaging` package.
 2. Configure Firebase in your React Native app.
-3. Implement code to register the device token and send it to the WordPress REST API endpoint `/wp-json/fcm/v1/subscribe`.
+3. Implement code to register the device token and send it to the WordPress REST API endpoint (POST Request) `/wp-json/fcm/v1/subscribe`.

  ```typescript
    interface FcmToken {